 Leveraging Technology

 Digital platforms enable real‑time tracking of performance data.
-Tools such as project management software, analytics dashboards, and AI‑driven analytics can aggregate activity logs, code commits, or customer feedback into a single performance scorecard. *These systems reduce manual bias and provide a holistic view of contributions But it adds up..
+Tools such as project management software, analytics dashboards, and AI‑driven analytics can aggregate activity logs, code commits, or customer feedback into a single performance scorecard. *These systems reduce manual bias and provide a holistic view of contributions That's the part that actually makes a difference..

 Cultural Sensitivity While performance metrics are universal, the weight assigned to each may vary by cultural context.
-Take this case: some cultures value collective achievement over individual accolades.
+Here's a good example: some cultures value collective achievement over individual accolades.
 To address this, reward frameworks often incorporate team‑based bonuses alongside individual recognitions, ensuring that acknowledgment respects diverse motivational drivers.

 Implementation Steps